 Can I Run with my Dog?
-"Yes you can, our ARC permit allows this, but you must adhere to certain conditions, please see our Canicross Specific Rules at the bottom of the Terms & Conditions below, if you dont have 3rd party liability for your dog, FYI if you join Dogs Trust at £25 a year the 3rd party liability is included and you help the charity too!"
+"Yes you can, but you must adhere to certain conditions, please see our Canicross Specific Rules at the bottom of the Terms & Conditions below, if you dont have 3rd party liability for your dog, FYI if you join Dogs Trust at £25 a year the 3rd party liability is included and you help the charity too!"

 Would you recommend Trail or Road shoes?
 "Definitely trail! there are quite a few muddy bits and not a lot of tarmac."

 What Medical Cover do you provide?
 "Event First Aid cover is provided by Dorset Medical Services"

 Terms & Conditions